Varkala: Connectivity

 Varkala is connected to National Waterway 3 through Varkala Tunnel, which passes through the heart of the city.

 Tourism

 Tourism began to thrive at the end of the last century at Varkala beach (Papanasam), which was earlier famous for Vavu Beli, a Hindu custom performed at the beach.
 Another beach is at Tiruvambadi, one kilometre away and on the way to the old palace.
 An island called Ponnumthuruthu is close to Varkala and is also a tourist attraction.

 Many ayurvedic massage parlours line the promenade above the beach.

 Varkala Beach

-Varkala Beach, or Papanasam Beach, is a heaven for sunbathing and swimming.
-It also offers adventurous activities in water sports.
+Varkala Beach, or Papanasam Beach, offers opportunities for sunbathing, swimming and water sports opportunities.
 Special authentic Kerala style local food can also be experienced along the cliff.
 The cliff and the beach include resorts, restaurants, and other shops.

-The black part of the sand on Varkala Beach contains Thorium-oxide, which is a radioactive substance.
-Thorium and Thorium-oxide and its isotopes are found all over Kerala and can be identified by their black colour.
+The black part of the sand on Varkala Beach contains thorium oxide, which is a radioactive substance.
+Thorium and thorium oxide and its isotopes are found all over Kerala and can be identified by their black colour.